Radiohead (Radiohead): Biography of the group

 EMI got a little familiar with the band's demos, signing them to a contract in 1991 and suggesting they change their name.
 A band called On a Friday became Radiohead.
 Under the new name, they recorded their debut EP Drill with Hufford and The Edge, releasing the record in May 1992.
 The band then entered the studio with producers Paul Caldery and Sean Slade to record their full-length debut album.

-The first fruit of these sessions was "Creep", a single released in the UK in September 1992.
-"Creep" didn't air anywhere at first.
-The British music weeklies ignored the tape, and the radio did not take it on the air.
+The first fruit of these sessions was the song "Creep", a single released in the UK in September 1992.
+"Creep" was initially not broadcast anywhere.
+British music weeklies ignored the record, radio did not play it.

 The first glimpses of popularity

-Pablo Honey, the band's full-length debut album, appeared in February 1993, backed by the "Anyone Can Play Guitar" single, but neither release gained much popularity in their native UK.
+Pablo Honey, the band's full-length debut album, was released in February 1993, supported by the single "Anyone Can Play Guitar", but neither release achieved much popularity in their native UK.

 By this point, however, "Creep" had begun to catch the attention of listeners from other countries.
 At first, the song was a hit in Israel, but the big wave of attention came from the United States, which had experienced the alternative rock revolution.